 "Does it make sense?
-Yes, because \\\\\."
+Yes, because .'

-- Group students into triads and invite them to label themselves A, B, and C. - Guide students through an intentional discussion: Ask and provide time for students to think, and allocate time for each to respond before cold calling a student to share what his or her partners suggested with the whole group:
+- Group students into triads and invite them to label themselves A, B, and C.

+- Guide students through an intentional Think-Triad-Share: Ask and provide time for students to think, and allocate time for each to respond before cold calling a student to share what his or her partners suggested with the whole group: